BEREAVEMENT SUPPORT

 WHEN SOMEONE PASSES AWAY AT HOME.

-WHEN SOMEONE PASSES AWAY IN A CARE HOME OR NURSING HOME.
+WHEN SOMEONE PASSES AWAY IN A CARE HOME/NURSING HOME OR HOSPICE.

 WHEN SOMEONE DIES SUDDENLY.